Is It Safe to Travel to Morocco in 2026?

 Traveler Impact

-Business travelers may encounter operational disruptions due to terrorism threats, particularly in high-traffic areas like airports and hotels.
+Business travelers may encounter operational disruptions due to potential terrorist threats, but major cities have reliable infrastructure and services.

-Families with children should be cautious due to the risk of terrorism in popular tourist spots, alongside limited healthcare access in rural areas.
+Families with children should be cautious due to the risk of terrorism targeting public spaces, which could endanger children's safety in crowded areas.

-Remote workers may find reliable internet in urban centers, but should remain cautious of security risks and avoid rural areas where connectivity can be unstable.
+Remote workers can find decent connectivity in urban areas, but should remain aware of the security situation and avoid remote locations.

 Data on this page comes from the U.S. Department of State, the CDC, the World Bank Worldwide Governance Indicators, and Freedom House.
 All sources are updated regularly and cross-referenced to provide a composite safety picture for Morocco.